vnguyendon/gw-config-apis/data/bot/readme.md

      ...

-Using this specific action Dovote, we can call the relevant API and count the number of user who voted for one choice or the other.
-There are many more actions - they will be defined in this file [to be created]
+Using this specific action DoVote, we can call the relevant API and count the number of user who voted for one choice or the other.
+There are many more actions defined at the end of documentation - see 9.3 "A catalogue of actions"

 ## 8. Taking a break